metttii/SpinTheBottle/README.md

 # Spin the Bottle!

-This is my first little project.
+This is my first little project written in JS.
+The code is far from beautiful and efficient but it works ;)

 Usage: